-The process to load a page starts when the browser requests a resource to the server, there are many different verbs that tell the server how it is expected to handle that request but we will stick with the most common one, to load a page using get.
+The process to load a page starts when the browser requests a resource to the server, many different verbs tell the server how it is expected to handle that request but we will stick with the most common one, to load a page using get.

 Once the server responds with, typically, the HTML of the page requested, the browser reads it and starts a process called parsing HTML which is responsible to paint the HTML to the screen.

-Browsers also interpret the CSS using a box layout mode.
-In order to understand the selectors and rules read in the CSS files parsed there is an object called Stylesheet object where everything is stored, in my understanding, all the tags information is stored in this object except for those that do not have any valuable data to paint, for instance, tags with the rule display none.
+Browsers also interpret the CSS using a box layout model.
+To understand the selectors and rules read in the CSS files parsed there is an object called Stylesheet object where everything is stored, in my understanding, all the tags information is stored in this object except for those that do not have any valuable data to paint, for instance, tags with the rule display none.

 Once all these steps are finished, the page rendering starts, and with all the information stored in the objects and trees created it parses and paint everything to the screen, which is a complex process that involves CPU and GPU render.